Advice, Safety Tips, and Travel Insurance Options in Thailand

 Medical Tourism in Thailand

 There is a rapidly growing medical tourism industry in Thailand.
 Cosmetic surgery, elective surgery, dentistry, and heart surgery are the most common procedures.
-If you plan to have surgery there, thoroughly research both the medical facility and physician.
+If you plan to have surgery there, thoroughly research both the medical facility and the physician.
 It is also important to consult with your physician at home and refer to the U.S. Centers for Disease Control (CDC) information available on medical tourism.

-Vaccines Required when Visiting Thailand
+Vaccines Required When Visiting Thailand

 It is important for all travelers to keep up to date on routine vaccinations.
 This includes the vaccines for polio, chickenpox, measles-mumps-rubella (MMR), and diphtheria-tetanus-pertussis.
-Be sure to have your annual flu shot too.
+Be sure to have your annual flu shot, too.

 Some travelers may need to consider additional vaccinations, depending on the length of your trip, your specific destinations, and the activities you will be doing.
 Likewise, there are some diseases that you need to be aware of when traveling in Thailand.
 Before you travel, review the CDC website for Travelers’ information and consult with your doctor to see if any of the following vaccinations or health precautions apply to your trip:

 Dengue, Chikungunya, and Japanese encephalitis: There are viral infections transmitted by mosquitos.
-They are regularly found throughout the country, including urban areas.
+They are regularly found throughout the country, including in urban areas.

 Tuberculosis: Tuberculosis is present in Thailand and is an increasingly serious concern.

-Malaria: Malaria is endemic in certain regions in Thailand.
-Research specific details at least one month before your trip.
+Malaria: Malaria is endemic in certain regions in Thailand—research specific details at least one month before your trip.

 Zika Virus: Another mosquito-borne illness, the Zika virus can also be spread from a pregnant woman to her unborn child as well as through sexual contact and blood transfusion.
 Visit the CDC website for the most up-to-date information about the Zika virus.